Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update

-Directly applying such backward update algorithm to deep reinforcement learning is known to show highly unstable results.
-We show that fundamental ideas of tabular version of the backward update algorithm may be applied to its deep version with just a few modifications.
-We use a function approximator to estimate the Q-values and generate a temporary target Q-table $\tilde{Q}$ of the sampled episode for the recursive backward update.
-The full algorithm introduced in Algorithm 2 closely resembles that of Nature DQN (\hyperlink{Mnih, 2015}{Mnih et al., 2015}).
-Our contributions lie in the recursive backward target generation with a diffusion coefficient $\beta$ (line number 10 to line number 17 of Algorithm 2), which prevents the errors from correlated states cumulating.
+Directly applying the backward update algorithm to deep reinforcement learning is known to show highly unstable results due to the high correlation of consecutive samples.
+We show that the fundamental ideas of the tabular version of the backward update algorithm may be applied to its deep version with just a few modifications.
+The full algorithm introduced in Algorithm 2 closely resembles that of Nature DQN \cite{Mnih2015}.
+Our contributions lie in the recursive backward target generation with a diffusion factor $\beta$ (starting from line number 7 of Algorithm 2), which prevents the overestimation errors from correlated states cumulating.